 Lemon Risotto, Asparagus and Wild Garlic

-I usually keep risotto off the menu during warm weather because it can feel heavy, even though I also think it’s extraordinarily satisfying when the temperatures outside are cool.
+I usually keep risotto off the menu during warm weather because it can feel heavy.
+Risotto is, however, extraordinarily satisfying when the temperatures outside are cool.

 But I also make exceptions.

 Adding a decent pop of lemon to a risotto preparation lightens the load considerably – at least in terms of taste.
 The increased acid cuts through the fats and carbohydrates that linger in the mouth and create a clean and light sensation.
 This makes it possible to enjoy risotto when the weather turns warm, but I would still make sure the serving size is relatively small

 We recognize some people are not interested in paying for information when they feel comfortable getting something off the internet for free.
 That’s fine – we wish you the best and hope you have a tasty and successful journey.
 We believe there are those, however, who are looking for trusted sources when it comes to cooking…we hope you have found your source in us!